42BV/rest-convention/06-security.md

 * the password is sent on each request.
 * the password is held in memory in the browser.
-* (header) logging may reveal password.
+* (header) logging may reveal the password.
 * there is no standard way of logging out once authenticated.
 [Clever Hacks](http://stackoverflow.com/questions/233507/how-to-log-out-user-from-web-site-using-basic-authentication) do exist but don't work in all browsers.

 ### GET requests must not change server state

-Because they are easily executing using standard HTML tags.
+Because they are easily executed using standard HTML tags.

 ### Sessions must be reset after logging in and out.